victorcruz90/Housing_market_modeling/README.md

 Some page are coming with empty content.
 For instance, when it is scraping for carnegie, pages 8, 9, 14, 15 fail.
 For murrumbeena, pages 2,3,4,8,9 and etc.

 This was solved by removing the user input to construct the page string and adding WebDriver wait object to guarantee any AJAX elements are fully rendered.

+## Issue 4 (Data analysis)

+The scraper have not considered the suburb names with more the one work (e.g. Glen Huntly, St Kilda).
+Therefore, the postocode for some entry has the state and postcode.

+This will fixed in the data analysis...